 This exchange must be screened with the non-perturbative HTL resummation scheme.
 In the hard-soft factorized approach adopted here, we separate the $2\leftrightarrow 2$ processes with fermion exchange into hard collisions with $\tilde q_\perp > \mu_{\tilde q_\perp}$, and soft collisions with $\tilde q_\perp < \mu_{\tilde q_\perp}$ (see \Fig{fig:reformulation}).
 The hard exchange collisions are treated with vacuum matrix elements, while the soft exchange collisions are incorporated into a conversion rate $\Gamma_{q \rightarrow g}^{\rm conv}(p)$ for $q \rightarrow g$:

-Here $m_{\infty}^2$ is the fermion asymptotic mass, $m_{\infty}^2 = g^2 C_F T^2/4$.
+Here $m_{\infty}^2$ is the fermion asymptotic mass, $m_{\infty}^2 = g^2 C_F T^2/4$~\cite{Blaizot:2001nr,Ghiglieri:2015ala}.
 In each time step there is a probability $\Delta t \, \Gamma^{\rm conv}$ for a quark to become a gluon, with the same momentum, and vice versa.
 Further details about the conversion rate $C_{\rm conv}^{2\leftrightarrow 2}$ are given in \app{app:soft_conv}.
 In the future, the non-perturbative conversion coefficient $\Gamma_{q \rightarrow g}^{\rm conv}$ can be taken from a next-to-leading order analysis~\cite{Ghiglieri:2015ala}, or can be determined from data in a Bayesian approach.